 Children who are born with hand or upper extremity differences or experience a traumatic injury face unique challenges.
-Our Hand and Upper Extremity Program is one of the few in the US that includes Orthopedic Surgery and Plastic and Reconstructive Surgery, offering a comprehensive approach to upper extremity care.
+Our program is one of the few in the US that includes Orthopedic Surgery and Plastic and Reconstructive Surgery, offering a comprehensive approach.

 Our center treats children and adolescents with all types of limb length discrepancies and limb deformities including congenital, developmental or post-traumatic limb deformities.

 The Spine Program at Nationwide Children's focuses on managing congenital, developmental and neuromuscular-related spine conditions.
 Our approach provides a long-term treatment plan of surgical or non-surgical interventions that will allow for optimal skeletal growth.